Visual content is in high demand. Just about every type of content we marketers create can be enhanced by some kind of visual element.

-(No have time to read on?
-Click here to download our collection of free content creation templates for creating awesome ebooks, social media graphics, SlideShare presentations, blog posts, and more!)
+(Short on time?
+Click here to download our collection of free content creation templates for awesome ebooks, social media graphics, SlideShare presentations, blog posts, and more!)

 Luckily, over the past several months, we've been on a mission to make visual content creation much less of an obstacle for the average marketer.
 How, you ask?
 Templates, my friends ... templates.
 And what's great about these templates is they're all for software you probably have loaded onto your computer already: PowerPoint.
 And PowerPoint is such an accessible piece of software for non-designer folks like you and me.
 In fact, we use it all the time at HubSpot when we don't have a designer handy.